 The Initiative is supported by a broad partnership of organisations, working under the umbrella of the Sussex Local Nature Partnership .
 The Initiative is hosted by the Sussex Wildlife Trust and the Local Wildlife Sites survey programme is delivered by the Sussex Local Wildlife Sites Officer, Dan Watkins, who is based at Sussex Biodiversity Record Centre .

-Most Local Wildlife Sites in Sussex were originally surveyed and designated in the in the early 1990s as part of a partnership between local planning authorities and conservation bodies.
+Most Local Wildlife Sites in Sussex were originally surveyed and designated in the early 1990s as part of a partnership between local planning authorities and conservation bodies.
 In the intervening years there have been different arrangements in place for managing the Local Wildlife Site systems across different local planning authorities, with differing levels of resources available.

 For many years, West Sussex County Council led the West Sussex Sites of Nature Conservation Importance (SNCI) Initiative.
 In 2015, following funding cuts, West Sussex County Council transferred lead responsibility for the West Sussex Local Wildlife Site system to Sussex Biodiversity Record Centre.
 At that time the system was unfunded.